Drowning in SIEM Alerts?

 Many enterprises rely on security information and event management (SIEM) solutions to help detect suspicious activity on their networks.
-However, despite SIEM’s attempts to dedup, contextualize, and correlate thousands to millions of alerts daily, many organizations find themselves drowning in irrelevant and/or false positive data.
-The resulting ‘alert fatigue’ increases the likelihood that a real threat will be missed, wreaking havoc on your systems and reputation.
+However, despite SIEM’s attempts to dedup, contextualize, and correlate sometimes millions of alerts each day, many organizations find themselves drowning in irrelevant and/or false data.
+The result is ‘alert fatigue’ and it increases the likelihood of your security team overlooking or missing a real threat — capable of wreaking havoc on your systems and reputation.

 However, sophisticated attacks easily game defense systems, and false positives continue to waste the time of limited personnel.
 Average enterprise class organizations can receive 17,000 malware alerts per week.
 Of that, fewer than 20 percent are worthy of examination, and only 4 percent of valid threats are actually investigated.